-Ana Ljubinkovic’s namesake label is a clear reflection of her background in painting and a strong passion for the visual arts.
+Ana Ljubinkovic is a Serbia-based designer with a namesake label.
+The brand is a clear reflection of her background in painting and a strong passion for the visual arts.
 The designer, who already retails a line of clothing, recently launched a line of scarves and shoes – in tandem with the original design philosophy of the brand.
 Ana likes to define her taste in fashion as a surreal culmination of the imaginary and real worlds, something very few have managed to translate into a form that is wearable as well.
-Read on for more from this designer and what goes into the making of her extremely unusual yet beautifully made pieces . . .
+Read on for more from this designer and what goes into the making of her extremely unusual yet beautifully made pieces…

 We are very excited to be interviewing you today.
 Let’s begin with a little bit of the brand and what was the inspiration behind it?

 I have always been an experimenter with fabrics, colors and forms and a maximalist when it comes to shapes and details.
 I’d like to think all my collections embody the positive side of kitsch – the colour, the humour and how well it plays with all these elements.

 There is always an individual central story in each of my collections but the mood always reflects a sticky sweetness of sort with an atmosphere of what a perfect, dreamlike world should be like.
 All my pieces comfortably embrace both the imaginary and real worlds, as surreal as that sounds.
 I would like to believe that everything I create is strongly evocative of it’s roots in the visual arts.

 What led you to make the switch from Painting to Fashion Design upon completing your graduation?